BEIRUT (AP) — The Latest on developments related to the Syrian war and international effort on the crisis (all times local):

 The offer coincides with a government offensive that has succeeded in completely encircling rebels in the eastern part of the city of Aleppo.

-Russian Defense Minister Sergei Shoigu says Russia and the Syrian government will open humanitarian corridors and offer a way-out for opposition fighters wanting to lay down their arms.
+Russian Defense Minister Sergei Shoigu says Russia and the Syrian government will open humanitarian corridors and offer a way-out for Islamic State fighters wanting to lay down their arms.

 Syrian government forces and allied troops have tightened the noose on the main rebel enclave in the city of Aleppo, urging fighters there to surrender.
 Humanitarian groups have warned of a major catastrophe if the siege on the rebel-held parts of Aleppo continued.